Tensounder54/jfr/README.md

 ----------

-# Installing... #
+# Installing #

-### ...as Software ###

-Currently if you want to run the project the best thing to do is open the project in a Java [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) such as [IntelliJ IDEA](https://www.jetbrains.com/idea/ "IntelliJ IDEA Home Page"), [Eclipse](https://www.eclipse.org/ "Eclipse Home Page"), [NetBeans](https://netbeans.org/ "NetBeans Home Page") or [BlueJ](https://bluej.org/ "BlueJ Home Page").

-Once there build the project and run the main method.
-This will start up the library in a user friendly mode.

-### ...as a Library ###

-To do this you will need to open the project in a Java IDE and then compile it to a `.jar` file.
+[Install](https://stackoverflow.com/a/1051705 "How to add external jar's in IntelliJ IDEA.")
+[Jsoup](https://jsoup.org/) as a jar and then open the project in a Java IDE and then compile it to a `.jar` file.

 - In [IntelliJ IDEA](https://stackoverflow.com/a/1051705 "How to add external jar's in IntelliJ IDEA.").
 - In [Eclipse](http://www.oxfordmathcenter.com/drupal7/node/44#page-title "How to add external jar's in Eclipse.").
 - In [NetBeans](https://community.oracle.com/thread/1206296 "How to add external jar's in NetBeans.").
 - In [BlueJ](https://stackoverflow.com/a/51206621 "How to add external jar's in BlueJ.").

+**Please note that there is no released `.jar` file at this time.
+I will release one soon; when I find the time to do so.**

 ----------